 Students may also delve into more specific issues within the industry by enrolling in a business course that examines case studies.
 Additionally, students may take advantage of internships at medical facilities in order to become familiarized with topics, such as advertising healthcare services, complying with government health standards and developing informational Web content for patients.

 Advanced Degrees and Certification

 The U.S. Bureau of Labor Statistics states that employers may prefer management analysts, such as healthcare consultants, who have earned a Master of Business Administration (MBA) and have several years of experience within the industry (www.bls.gov).
 MBA programs with a concentration in healthcare management typically last 1-2 years, and cover diverse topics, from legal aspects of healthcare to entrepreneurship.

 Additionally, prospective healthcare business analysts may consider voluntary certifications.
 The Project Management Institute offers professional certification to those who've attained a certain educational level and have corresponding project management experience (www.pmi.org).

 Salary and Job Outlook

 Healthcare business analysts are part of a larger occupational group of management analysts.
-The U.S. Bureau of Labor Statistics (BLS) projects that the larger group will experience a 14% increase in jobs over the 2014-2024 decade.
-In 2015, management analysts made a median annual salary of $81,320.
+The U.S. Bureau of Labor Statistics (BLS) projects that the larger group will experience a 14% increase in jobs over the 2018-2028 decade, much faster than the average for all occupations.
+In 2018, management analysts made a median annual salary of $83,610.

 Strong research and data-gathering abilities are important for healthcare business analysts to have.
 They must also be able to thoroughly understand data in order to develop and implement policies or solutions within a medical facility.
 For more advanced positions, such as a management analyst or healthcare consultant, a few years of working experience as well as a master's degree are required.